imranhsayed/graphql-react-app/README.md

 # GraphQL React Application

 ## Description :clipboard:
-> A demo app for using GraphQl, Appollo Client with React and SpaceX API
+> A demo app for using GraphQl, Appollo Client with React and SpaceX API.

 ## GraphQL App DEMO :video_camera:
 ![](GraphQl-SpaceX-Demo.gif)